 Luxembourg, the country, feels like Derbyshire.
 It’s got heavy industry in the south and difficult hills in the north.
 The hills are the Ardennes, and very pretty too.
 If you get the chance, take the train north from Luxembourg Gare to Troisverge.
 The railway is a classic branch line: single track, tight curves following river banks, pretty little stations in picturesque villages.

 Unlike Derbyshire, though, Luxembourg is extremely rich; it is very rare to see a house not in tip top condition with fresh paint.
 In fact, last year (2005), Luxembourg had the highest GDP per capita of any country in the world.
-This wealth is built on banking; the country’s banks offer the same kind of facilities as those of Switzerland.
+Banking is the foundation of this wealth; the country’s banks offer the same kind of facilities as those of Switzerland.

-The town has two centres.
-The old centre is dominated by profiteers of the feminine arms race.
-To my ignorant eyes, the fashions shown are staid and dull compared to those in, say, Antwerp.
+The town has two centers.
+Profiteers of the feminine arms race dominate the old center.
+To my ignorant eyes, the fashions are dull in comparison to those in, say, Antwerp.
 Other shops sell toned-down kitsch as art, although maybe I missed something interesting.

-The other town centre is Le Gare.
+The other town center is Le Gare.
 In truth, there are just a few more interesting things; an underground music shop, a couple more bookshops and a supermarket or two.
 It’s a little more than just another high street, but not worth the effort of visiting.
-A third shopping centre is forming out in Euroland, but that’s so full of packet chains it’s clearly targeted at fluff with less dosh.
+A third shopping center is at Euroland, but it’s full of packet chains.

 Although shopping in Luxembourg Ville is hardly worth the effort, the restaurants are worth exploring.
 I don’t rate most of them as exciting (I haven’t visited any in the Red Guide), but I was very pleasantly surprised by the Indian restaurants.
 They’re much better than the average Indian in the UK, which are in turn better than the average Indian in Belgium or France, in my experience.
 They’re worth a visit.

-Overall, I’m glad I spent a while living in Luxembourg, and I’m glad I moved on.
+Overall, I’m glad I spent time in Luxembourg, but I’m glad I left.
 It’s a good place, but too small for me.